On the Regulary of Reaction Systems: Regularity of second order endotactic mass-action systems

-This second order stochastic mass-action system neither is $(-1,-1,0)$-endotactic nor \emph{there exists a directed path in the reaction graph from $2S_1$ or $2S_2$ to either $0$ or $S_i$ for any $i=1,2,3$} (condition 2 of \cite[Theorem~2]{AK18}).
-Hence sufficient conditions for positive recurrence in terms of the reaction graph \cite{AK18,ACKK18,ACK20,ACKN20} seem arguably not applicable to $\cR$, at least in a straightforward manner.
-However, it is readily verified that $\cR_{(1,1,1)}=\{2S_3\ce{<=>[\kappa_1][\kappa_2]}0\ce{->[\kappa_3]} S_1\}$, and hence $\cR$ is $(1,1,1)$-endotactic.
+{As a second-order stochastic mass-action system, $\cR$ is not $(-1,-1,0)$-endotactic, and \emph{there exists no directed path in the reaction graph from $2S_1$ or $2S_2$ to either $0$ or $S_i$ for any $i=1,2,3$}} (\cite[{Theorem~2, condition 2}]{AK18}).
+Hence sufficient conditions for positive recurrence in terms of the reaction graph \cite{AK18,ACKK18,ACK20,ACKN20} seem arguably {inapplicable} to $\cR$, at least in a straightforward manner.
+However, it is readily verified that and hence $\cR$ is $(1,1,1)$-endotactic.
 Moreover, the CTMC associated with $\cR$ is irreducible on $\mathbb{N}^3_0$ with a stationary distribution (see \cite{HHKK23} for the closed form of the stationary distribution).
 By Corollary~\ref{cor:positive-recurrence}, $\cR$ is positive recurrent. \end{example}

-Despite endotacticity may be non-trivial to verify in general, it nonetheless is rather straightforward to verify $\mathbf{1}$-endotacticity by definition as demonstrated by the above examples, regardless of the dimension or order of the reaction network.
-We will see in the next section how Theorem~\ref{thm:non-explosivity} and Corollary~\ref{cor:endotactic-non-explosive} apply to various models stemming from real-world applications.
+{Although endotactic reaction networks are a large class of reaction networks which are regular, $\mathbf{1}$-endotacticity is \emph{unnecessary} for regularity.}